SLE curves and natural parametrization: Introduction

 We remark that

 Indeed, one can check that

-The basic idea is that if $y$ is large then the chance that the $SLE$ path goes through $yi$ {\em and then through} $i/y$ is much smaller than the probability of going through $i/y$ and then through $iy$.
+The basic idea is that if $y$ is large then the chance that the $\mathit{SLE}$ path goes through $yi$ \textit{and then through} $i/y$ is much smaller than the probability of going through $i/y$ and then through $iy$. \begin{corollary} If $D$ is a bounded subdomain of $\Half$ with $\dist(D,\R) > 0$, then there exists $c_D <\infty$ such that if $z,w \in D$, and $T$ is a stopping time,